kapsitis/math/src/site/problembase/lv-amo-2022b/content-en.md

 **(A)** Let us show that it is impossible.
 Note that the numbers
 $0$; $1$; $2$; $8$ and $9$ cannot be written next to each other
 as the difference between any two of them is not $3$; $4$ or $5$.
-So they should be written on the circle by omitting one position between any two of them (See Fig.7, where the letters indicate places where these five numbers should go.)
+So they should be written on the circle by skipping one position between any two of them (See Fig.7, where the letters indicate places where these five numbers should go.)